DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-05-20-providing-a-configurable-course-report-and-showing-important-data-in-one-place.md

 title: Providing a configurable course report and showing important data in one place
 description: We let users choose the rows and columns of a course report and also created a page showing important data
 date: 2021-05-20
+tags:
+  - reports
 ---

 This builds on work we did to [show data about applications and candidates](/manage-teacher-training-applications/showing-users-data-about-applications-and-candidates/).

 We found that some research participants had trouble working out which data report they needed.
 For this iteration we’ve made that decision easier but still give users access to a wide range of data.

 ## What we did